Why Did the Foreclosure Home We Tried to Buy Sell for Less?

 Here are a few reasons why a home can sell for less when you offered to buy the foreclosure for more:

 - The listing agent represented the buyer and purposely, although it is generally against the law in most states, pushed her own buyer's offer to the top of the pile while downplaying the other offers.
 Not every real estate agent is an ethical agent.

 - The home required extensive work, which was revealed during a home inspection.
 Sometimes buyers can ask the bank to lower the price to reflect a newly discovered condition.

 - The buyer might have offered a price that was too high to be substantiated by an appraisal.
-In that event, generally a bank will lower the price to match the amount from the buyer's appraisal.
+In that event, generally, a bank will lower the price to match the amount of the buyer's appraisal.
 A low appraisal is the most common reason.